Farmer-Eds-Shed/Cattle-Mart/README.md

 #### User based Features Implemented:
 - Users can browse the site for cattle available for sale.
 - Users can create an account.
-- Users can update Billing Adress.
+- Users can update Billing Address.
 - Users can view past orders.
 - Users can purchase cattle through the sites payment system.
 - Users can contact the business through a contact form.